 To take part in this arrangement, charities must provide their fundraising registration number (issued by the Office of Fair Trading) when completing their Annual Information Statement.
 Medium and large charities should ensure that the financial reports they provide to the ACNC meet all ACNC reporting requirements.

 Charities that form part of an ACNC approved reporting group and charities that have the Annual Information Statement withheld from the Charity Register will not be able to take part in these arrangements.

 Charities that fundraise in Queensland may also be required to meet ongoing obligations to the OFT.

-The Queensland Office of Liquor and Gaming Regulation
+Office of Liquor Gaming Regulation

 For more information, visit the not-for-profit and charitable gaming section of the OLGR website.